patroklos83/cqrs-springboot-axon/README.md

-# Sample CQRS Pattern using Spring Boot version 3 including Axon Framework/Server
+# Sample CQRS Pattern using Spring Boot version 3 and Axon Framework/Server

 An example of CQRS implementation using event-driven architecture, including event-sourcing using Axon Server and Framework.